When you’re investing into your business, you want to see a return on your efforts. You’re after measurable PPC results.

 - There aren’t enough searches.
 If you’re bidding a good amount of money on a keyword, but it doesn’t appear to be getting you any traffic, or very little traffic, it’s likely that people are not searching for it, and you would be better off targeting different terms.

-- The match type needs to be tweaked.
+- The match type needs a tweak.
 If a keyword is driving traffic but not leading to clicks and conversions, it could be that you’re targeting too broadly.
 A keyword can either be a broad match or a phrase match.
 By choosing the correct option, you can increase its effectiveness.

 If an ad doesn’t seem to work no matter how you optimize it, then pause that one and keep the ads that are working.

-We’ve outlined some easy ways for you to get better results from your PPC campaigns.
+These are some easy ways for you to get better PPC results from your campaigns.
 Remember – if you don’t keep an eye on your campaigns, you won’t be able to make proper adjustments to them.
 So be watchful, identify trends, and optimize your targeting.

 What are some ways you’ve been able to boost profits with PPC campaigns?
 How did you use your campaign stats to tweak your ads?